dreamos82/Dreamos64/docs/kernel/MemoryManagement.md

 Before returning this function set the status of the `pmm_initialized` variable as `true`, meaning that from now on, any page table allocation request from now on will pass through the pmm, instead of using the `anonymous allocation`.

+This is also the end of the physical memory initialization.

 ### Physical Memory Management